elatov/elatov.github.io/_posts/2012-10-09-vcap5-dca-objective-2-2-configure-and-maintain-vlans-pvlans-and-vlan-settings.md

 **NOTE** Make sure your primary VLAN is not used for anything else, or the above setup will fail (ie, if you had a portgroup set to use VLAN 100 as regular vlan, the private VLAN setup will fail).

-After that is done, for your DVPortGroup set the &#8220;VLAN type&#8221; to Private VLAN and select the appropriate PVLAN.
+After that is done, for your DVPortGroup set the "VLAN type" to Private VLAN and select the appropriate PVLAN.
 The screen will look like this:

 <a href="http://virtuallyhyper.com/wp-content/uploads/2012/09/pvlans_dvpg.png" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://virtuallyhyper.com/wp-content/uploads/2012/09/pvlans_dvpg.png']);"><img src="http://virtuallyhyper.com/wp-content/uploads/2012/09/pvlans_dvpg.png" alt="pvlans dvpg VCAP5 DCA Objective 2.2 – Configure and Maintain VLANs, PVLANs and VLAN Settings " title="pvlans_dvpg" width="683" height="503" class="alignnone size-full wp-image-4008" /></a>